+October.
+Arrives in New York; without funds to return to Chicago, he rents a room for $7 a week in Floral Studios, a residential hotel at 325 West 56th Street that caters to artists.
 Finds a part-time job selling art supplies at E. H. & A. C. Friedrichs Company on West 57th Street for $20 a week; works there for three years.

-June 30.
-On Kelly’s recommendation, moves into a cold-water loft on the top floor of 31 Coenties Slip, a three-block-long area on the East River at the southern tip of Manhattan.
-A few weeks later, Kelly moves into a nearby loft at 35 Coenties Slip.
+June.
+Meets Ellsworth Kelly.
+On Kelly’s recommendation, moves into a cold-water loft on the top floor of 31 Coenties Slip, a three-block-long area on the East River at the southern tip of Manhattan, on June 30.
+A few weeks later, Kelly moves into a nearby loft at 3-5 Coenties Slip.
 Within the year, the area’s cheap rents attract other artists: Agnes Martin, Lenore Tawney, Ann Wilson, fashion designer John Kloss, and Jack Youngerman along with his wife, Delphine Seyrig, and their son, Duncan.
 In 1960, James Rosenquist and Charles Hinman move to the area.

 Fall.
 Cy Twombly uses Indiana’s loft during the day to prepare for his upcoming show at the Stable Gallery; he leaves several canvases behind, covering their still-wet surfaces with newspaper.
 Indiana uses these as the ground for abstract, textured paintings.